Aetherinox/windows-update-killer/README.md

 ## Install
 > [!NOTE]
-> Depending on your machine's configuration, you may be able to simply just double-click the `.reg` file and it auto install.
+> Depending on your machine's configuration, you may be able to double-click the `.reg` file and auto-install it.

 - Download the `.reg` file to your computer.
 - Right click on the file and select `Open With`